hapax/hapax.github.io/assets/teaching.md

 #### 3.3.
 Rolling down the pile <a id="sec-3-3" name="sec-3-3"></a>

-Our final redo is the sandpile, taking inspiration from [Hadeler and Kuttler (1999)](https://link.springer.com/article/10.1007/s100350050029).
+Our final redo is the sandpile, taking inspiration from "Dynamical models for granular matter" by
+[Hadeler and Kuttler (1999)](https://link.springer.com/article/10.1007/s100350050029).
 A pile of sand has two components: a *standing layer*, which is the large blob of stable sand at the bottom of the pile, and a *rolling